About Grace Church

 The Vestry is the governing board of the parish and consists of the Rector, the Wardens and lay members.
 It serves as a council of advice for the Rector, and each member has hands-on areas of responsibility.
 As its primary responsibility, the Vestry oversees the parish’s financial health and, in partnership with the Rector, develops and approves the annual parish budget.
 The Wardens are elected at the parish’s annual meeting and may serve three two-year terms.
 Lay members are likewise elected at the parish’s annual meeting and may serve up to two three-year terms.
 The Vestry is supported by the Clerk and the Treasurer.

-Vestry: Wendy Chittenden, John Colon, Martha Dietz, Peter Farrell, Andrew Foote, Dennis Gephardt, Dexter Guerrieri, Thomas Hill, Emily Horcher, Abagail Nelson, Sheila O’Neill, Kathy Page, David Pitou, Amy Rowland
+Vestry: Wendy Chittenden, Peter Farrell, Andrew Foote, Dennis Gephardt, Dexter Guerrieri, Emily Horcher, Christopher Larson, Brianna McCarty, Abagail Nelson, Lauren O’Garro-Moore, Sheila O’Neill, Kathy Page, David Pitou, Amy Rowland, James Williamson.

 Officers Reporting to the Vestry